AlaskanTuna/energy-data-logger/README.md

 ### Setting Up Systemd for eth0 Interface

-*For some reason, the eth0 static IP will not be up unless there is a carrier or manually configured.
+*For some reason, the eth0 static IP won't be up unless there is a carrier or is manually configured.
 Therefore, we create a temporary solution for this.*

 1. Create the systemd unit file: